 It isn’t enough for a coach to talk about recovery, they have to make it a part of the fabric of the program.
 Soon, most will realise that the vast majority of athletes are highly motivated and prone to training too much so integrating isn’t limiting, but instead creates more effective training over the long haul — hence performance gains.

 Nice.
-And what New Year's Resolutions would you suggest for any athletes looking to focus more on their recovery in 2019?
+And where would you suggest athletes looking to focus more on their recovery start?

 - Understanding how to refuel properly after workouts